Sigma basics

 Access to functionality in Sigma occurs across different groupings of people:

-Organization | An organization is the highest level grouping and normally correlates to a business entity. |
+Organization | An organization is the highest level and normally correlates to a business entity. |

-Team | Teams are sets of users.
-Teams make it easy to share connections, datasets, and workbooks with a group of people. |
+Team | Teams are groups of users.
+Teams make it easy to share connections, data models, datasets, and workbooks with a group of people.
+You can also use teams to manage different types of access restrictions. |

 User | Users are individuals with accounts in Sigma.
-There are different types of users who have different permissions in the system: |
+Users can be assigned different account types to manage permissions throughout a Sigma organization. |

 Exports and reports

-Updated about 1 month ago
+Updated about 14 hours ago